2008 United States House of Representatives elections in Colorado: Predictions

-Musgrave launched a negative advertisement, attacking Markey over the business of Syscom Systems, the data-processing equipment company run by Markey and her husband.
-The Musgrave ad was called "highly misleading" by a Denver television station that investigated the facts.
+Results

 After her defeat, Musgrave would not comment on the election results with the media, nor would she concede the race or contact Markey to congratulate her.
 She also did not thank her campaign staff for their efforts.
 She later recorded a robocall for Republican Georgia senator Saxby Chambliss, saying that she was defeated by "leftist special interests" who "suppressed the truth with vicious attacks and lies."